Did you know?

 May charter school students be required to take an entrance exam or be subject to other admission criteria?

 No. The Charter Schools Act [C.R.S.
 22-30.5-104 (3)] and State Board Rule, 1 CCR 301-88, Sections 2.02(D)&(E) prohibits discrimination based on academic ability.
 Diagnostic or placement exams may be given to students after they have been officially enrolled.
 As with all public schools, a charter school may create eligibility thresholds for enrollment that are consistent with their area of focus or grade levels, but the school’s methods for determining eligibility cannot be designed, intended, or used to discriminate on the basis of a child’s knowledge, skills, or disability.
 For instance, a charter high school may deny admission to a student not completing the 8th grade, but it cannot deny admission to a student who has an “unsatisfactory” score on state assessments.

 Do charter school teachers need to have a license in order to teach?

-No. Charter schools in Colorado are not required to employ teachers with current Colorado licenses.
+No. Charter schools in Colorado may apply for a waiver from licensure laws so that they are able to employ teachers without a current Colorado license.
+For more information, please see CDE’s guidance here: [https://www.cde.state.co.us/cdechart/boardrule-autowaivers].
 Check with each individual charter school for more information on that individual school’s requirements.

 Are charter schools required to adopt state content standards and use state assessments?